dentproject/testing/docs/How_to_bringup_VM_testbed.md

   To change the IP address, log in as admin (password: admin) below
 ```

-## License VMs
+## VM Bringup

+### Adding Cards to Chassis

+Each Virtual Load Module should be added to a managing Chassis.
+Connect to the Chassis VM over HTML by its IP address and navigate to Chassis -> Attach Virtual Module to this Chassis.
+The Load Modules can now be added by IP.

+### Adding Licenses to Network/Chassis

 Before tests can be run, IxNetwork VE and IxChassis VE must be licensed.
-The IxLoadModule VMs will use licenses based on their connected Chassis.
-From the start page of the IxNetwork and IxChassis, navigate Settings Gear -> Administration/System -> License Manager for an easy way to locally host a license.
-Once licensed, see the doc on [running test cases](How_to_start_and_run_testcases.md).
+The Load Module VMs will use licenses based on their connected Network/Chassis.

+* From the start page of the IxNetwork and IxChassis, navigate Settings Gear -> Administration/System -> License Manager for an easy way to locally host a license.
+* Once licensed, see the doc on [running test cases](How_to_start_and_run_testcases.md).

+### Configuring dentOS VM

+See the [dentOS bringup document](DentOS_VM_bringup.MD) for post-installation configuration.